-Madras Week will be celebrated between the 21st and 28th of August.
+Madras Week will be celebrated between the 19th and 26th of August.
 In the past years we have had enthusiastic city-wide celebrations with excellent support from the media, old and new.
 We trust that this year will be no different.
-The Week, which started off as Madras Day 13 years ago to celebrate our city has become virtually a Madras Month judging by the programming last year.
+The Week, which started off as Madras Day 15 years ago to celebrate our city has become virtually a Madras Month judging by the programming in the past few years.
 The celebrations this year are, like last year, likely to be spread throughout August and will carry on till the first week of September.
 For the small band of volunteers who catalysed this celebration and now help coordinate the programmes, the response from corporates, educational institutions, citizens of the city, and even diplomatic missions has given enormous satisfaction.

 Participation is purely a VOLUNTARY effort by those wanting to organise programmes during the Week.
 The role of the informal group of co-coordinators is only to encourage such participation, try to organise publicity for the events, offer advice, and, where possible, arrange venues.
 This is A FIRST CALL for individuals/ groups / institutions who wish to join in VOLUNTARILY to celebrate the founding of our city

 This year, the hotels of the city will, once again, be enthusiastic participants.
 Some will be venues for talks while others will host art and photographic exhibitions besides organising other festivals.
 Art galleries have also taken to this event in a big way.
 And so have diplomatic missions and their cultural centres.